kartverket/ALB_Best_Practice_Manual/README.md

 # Airborne LiDAR Bathymetry - Best Practice Manual

 ## Introduction
 This manual provides comprehensive guidelines on the use of Airborne LiDAR Bathymetry (ALB) in Norway.
-The intended audience is organizations procuring ALB and the manual is mainained by
+The intended audience is organizations procuring ALB.

-The ide is , including concepts, implementation, advantages, limitations, and practical applications.

 ## Table of Contents
 - [Airborne LiDAR Bathymetry - Best Practice Manual](#airborne-lidar-bathymetry---best-practice-manual)